The two out of three property in ind-categories and a convenient model category of spaces: Introduction

 \section{Introduction}

 In \cite{BaSc1} the author and Tomer Schlank introduced the concept of a weak fibration category.
-This is a category $\cC$, equipped with two subcategories of weak equivalence and fibrations, satisfying certain axioms (see Definition \ref{d:weak_fib}).
+This is a category $\cC$, equipped with two subcategories of weak equivalence and fibrations, satisfying certain axioms.
+This notion is closely related to the notion of a category of fibrant objects due to Brown \cite{Bro}.
+The only difference is that we require arbitrary pullbacks to exist, and we do not require every object to be fibrant.
 A weak fibration category is a much weaker notion than a model category and its axioms are much easily verified.

+If $\cC$ is any category, its pro-category $\Pro(\cC)$ is the category of inverse systems in $\cC$.
+That is, objects in $\Pro(\cC)$ are diagrams $I\to\cC$, with $I$ a cofiltered category.
+If $X$ and $Y$ are objects in $\Pro(\cC)$ having the same indexing category, then a natural transformation $X\to Y$ defines a morphism in $\Pro(\cC)$, but morphisms in $\Pro(\cC)$ are generally more flexible.

 Given a weak fibration category $\cC$, there is a very natural way to induce a notion of weak equivalence on the pro-category $\Pro(\cC)$.
-Namely, we define the weak equivalences in $\Pro(\cC)$ to be the smallest class of maps that contains all the levelwise weak equivalences, and is closed under isomorphisms of maps in $\Pro(\cC)$.
-If $\cW$ is the class of weak equivalences is $\cC$, then we denote the class of weak equivalences in $\Pro(\cC)$ by $\Lw^{\cong}(\cW)$.
+Namely, we define the weak equivalences in $\Pro(\cC)$ to be the smallest class of maps that contains all (natural transformations that are) levelwise weak equivalences, and is closed under isomorphisms of maps in $\Pro(\cC)$.
+If $\cW$ is the class of weak equivalences in $\cC$, then we denote the class of weak equivalences in $\Pro(\cC)$ by $\Lw^{\cong}(\cW)$.
+The maps in $\Lw^{\cong}(\cW)$ are called \emph{essentially levelwise weak equivalences} by Isaksen \cite{Isa}.
 Note, however, that $\Lw^{\cong}(\cW)$ may not satisfy the two out of three property.
 Weak fibration categories for which $\Lw^{\cong}(\cW)$ satisfies the two out of three property are called pro-admissible.
-The main result in \cite{BaSc1} is that a pro-admissible weak fibration category $\cC$ induces in a natural way a model structure on $\Pro(\cC)$, provided $\cC$ has colimits and satisfies a technical condition called \emph{homotopically small}.
-In \cite{BaSc2}, we explain that an easy consequence of this result is that any small pro-admissible weak fibration category $\cC$ induces a model structure on $\Pro(\cC)$.
-Dually, one can define the notion of a weak \emph{cofibration} category, and deduce that a small \emph{ind}-admissible weak cofibration category induces a model structure on its \emph{ind}-category (which is the dual notion of a pro-category).
-This is the setting in which we will work in this paper, and we present now an exact definition and theorem:

-\begin{define} A weak cofibration category $\cC$ is called \emph{ind-admissible} if the class of morphisms $\Lw^{\cong}(\cW)$ in $\Ind(\cC)$ satisfies the two out of three property. \end{define}

-\begin{thm} Let $(\cC,\cW,\cC of)$ be a small ind-admissible weak cofibration category.
-Then there exists a model category structure on $\Ind(\cC)$ such that: \begin{enumerate} \item The weak equivalences are $Lw^{\cong}(\cW)$. \item The fibrations are $(\cC of\cap \cW)^{\perp}$. \item The cofibrations are maps satisfying the left lifting property with respect to all acyclic fibrations. \end{enumerate} Moreover, this model category is finitely combinatorial, with $\mcal{C}of$ as the set of generating cofibrations and $\mcal{C}of\cap \mcal{W}$ as the set of generating acyclic cofibrations. \end{thm}